-The Proto-Sound® battery (located in the tender body), is a special NiCad 7-cell, 8.4v battery -NOT the 6-cell, 7.2v battery found in most convenience stores.
-The battery is continually charged from the track when power is applied above 11 volts.
-Should last for up to five years.
+The Proto-Sound® battery is a special NiCad 7-cell, 8.4v battery -NOT the 6-cell, 7.2v battery found in most convenience stores.
+The 6-cell NiCad is NOT recommended for use with Proto-Sound® applications.
+The battery is continually charged from the track when power is applied above 10 volts and should last for up to five years.
 In addition, the NiCad battery is a dry battery and should not leak or cause any damage to your locomotive during its lifetime.
-The 6-cell NiCad is NOT recommended for use with Proto-Sound® applications.

-If you notice that the sounds seem distorted or garbled at low voltages or become immediately silent when power from the transformer is shut off, the battery may be failing.
+If you notice that the sounds seem distorted or garbled at low voltages or become silent when power from the transformer is shut off, the battery may be going bad.
 Before replacing the battery, you should put the engine in NEUTRAL and leave the transformer throttle set at about 12 volts for 15 minutes.
 This should temporarily recharge the battery.
 If the garbled or distorted sounds are reduced, then your battery charge has worn down.
-You can give your battery a full charge by leaving the engine ON in the NEUTRAL position for 6 hours.
+You can give your battery a full charge by leaving the engine ON in the NEUTRAL position and the transformer throttle set at about 12 volts for 6 hours.